zapier/zapier-platform/packages/cli/README-source.md

 The second argument for middleware is the `z` object, but it does *not* include `z.request()` as using that would easily create infinite loops.

+#### Error Response Handling

+Since v10, we call `response.throwForStatus()` before we return a response.
+You can prevent this by setting `skipThrowForStatus` on the request or response object.
+You can do this in `afterResponse` middleware if the API uses a status code > 300 that should not be treated as an error.

 ### HTTP Request Options

 Shorthand requests and manual `z.request([url], options)` calls support the following HTTP `options`: